Terms of Service

 Location Information — We may collect your location data from devices used by you to access the Platforms in order to provide the Services to you, including IP addresses;

 Usage Information — We may collect data in respect of devices used by you and your use of third party services in connection with the Platforms (e.g. data in connection with service providers with whom you use two-factor authentication);

 Contact Information — We collect information such as an individual’s email address, telephone & fax number, third-party user names, residential, business and postal address and other information that allows us to contact the individual;

 Financial Information — We collect financial information such as any bank or credit card details used to transact with us and other information that allows us to transact with the individual and/or provide them with our Services;

 The provision of the Services to you may include the collection, storage and transmission of passwords and access codes on your behalf.
-We are in the business of cyber security and protecting your safety online.

 Your passwords and access codes are stored using best practice encryption.
 It is critical that you do not share your account password with anyone, including us, as the encryption process we use to keep your data safe in-part depends on only you knowing your account password.

 The data that you keep in your secure storage (including passwords, two factor codes and credit card numbers) is encrypted and decrypted on your device.
 If we need to transmit your encrypted storage data (such as between devices, or to our cloud), we encrypt your data a second time locally on your device before transmission, to further ensure that your data remains as safe as possible.
 We then further encrypt data when stored in our cloud.

 Although we keep cryptographic representations of your passwords to provide you with this service, we do not store, transmit or know your account password in its original plain text form.